A basic guide to soil pipe and waste pipe systems

 Soil and Waste Vents and Valves

-Note: If your property uses a sewage treatment plant, septic tank, or cesspool instead of a connection to the mains drains, there must be AT LEAST one open vent in the system to prevent a dangerous build-up of gasses.
+If your property uses a sewage treatment plant, septic tank, or cesspool instead of a connection to the mains drains, there must be AT LEAST one open vent in the system to prevent a dangerous build-up of gases.

-For more information on this, as well as a more detailed look at these vents and valves, how they work, and what types are available, check out our dedicated article Soil Vent Pipes vs Air Admittance Valves.
+For a more detailed look at vents and valves, how they work, and what types are available, check out our dedicated article Soil Vent Pipes vs Air Admittance Valves.

 Now that you know the difference between the two systems and how they work, and once you know which connection types will best suit your project, the next logical step on your soil and waste journey of enlightenment is to ask about how to install them.